GoDY4u/BadPing/README.md

 ./dos_ping_level.sh <Destination IP> -level <Level (1-5)>
 ```

-<Destination IP>: The target IP address of the server or device.
+<Destination IP> The target IP address of the server or device.
 -level: The intensity of the attack (1-5), where 1 is the least aggressive and 5 is the most aggressive.

-Example Commands:
+### Example Commands:

 Level 1 (Low intensity):